Philadelphia County, Pennsylvania: History

 Several of these settlements were situated immediately contiguous to the City of Philadelphia, such as Southwark and Moyamensing in the south, the Northern Liberties District, Kensington, Spring Garden and Penn District to the north, and West Philadelphia and Blockley to the west — which combined with the City of Philadelphia formed practically one continuously urban area, the whole group being known abroad simply as Philadelphia.

 Besides these, there were a number of other outlying townships, villages and settlements throughout the county.
-Over time, as the population expanded out from the City of Philadelphia, those closer to the City of Philadelphia became absorbed into Philadelphia.
+Over time, as the population expanded out from the City of Philadelphia, those closer to the City became absorbed into it.

 During this period, the city government of Philadelphia and the county government of Philadelphia acted separately.
 By the mid-19th century, a more structured government bureaucracy was needed.
 A reform charter, on February 2, 1854, defined all the boroughs, townships and districts of the County of Philadelphia as being within the City of Philadelphia, thus abolishing the patchwork of cities, boroughs, and townships that had comprised Philadelphia County since its founding.

-The city-county consolidation was a result of the inability of a colonial-type government by committees to adapt to the needs of a growing city for new public services, for example, better streets, police, transportation, sanitation and schools.
+The city-county consolidation was a result of the inability of a colonial-type government by committees to adapt to the needs of a growing city for new public services, for example, better streets, police, transportation, sanitation, and schools.

 The newly integrated districts had marked characteristics between them, but over time, after the consolidation, these characteristics were generally integrated into the City of Philadelphia.
 Presently, the names of some of these old districts survive as the names of neighborhoods in the city, with their boundaries roughly matching their historic boundaries.

 In 1951, a new law known as the Home Rule Charter merged city and county offices completely.
 This new charter provided the city with a common structure and outlined the "strong mayor" form of government that is still used.